Trophallaxis - exchange of food - is important in social organization.

 Termite king and queen

 The king and queen can live as long as 50 years.
 They mate frequently in the nuptial chamber.
-The queen can grow to be as long as 10 cm, the the Termes flavipes queen on the right.
+The queen can grow to be as long as 10 cm, the the Termes flavipes queen below.
 If the king or queen die the workers simply rear a new one.

 Soldiers tend to have large heads.
-Some have large jaws, and others have a nozzle through which they can squirt poisonous, repellent or sticky liquids depending on species.
+Some have large jaws, and others have a nozzle through which they can squirt poisonous, repellent or sticky liquids depending on species, see the Nasutitermes sp. soldier below.

 Most soldiers lack functional eyes.
 It is thought that soldiers and workers could live for up to ten years.